ShimzaSajid/To-Do-List/README.md

-You're almost there — your README is well-structured and covers all the essentials!
-Let me correct and **clean it up** just a bit for formatting, consistency, and clarity.
-Here's your **polished and final version**:

----

 # 📝 To-Do List Web App

 A beautiful and functional **To-Do List Web Application** built using **HTML, CSS, and JavaScript**.
 It helps you stay organized with categorized tasks, due dates, notes, and visual progress tracking.